 Unless otherwise specified in the award's special condition, recipients are required to submit semi-annual Progress Reports.

 Instructions for reports and reporting are included in the Grant Award Packet.

-Suggested Audit Procedures - 1.
-Review the grantee's procedures for preparing the State Reports and evaluate for adequacy. - 2.
-Test reports for completeness. - 3.
-Trace data on reports and verify that they agree with supporting documentation.
-4. Review adjustments made to General Ledger amounts in the reports affecting State and/or Federal programs and then evaluate for propriety.
-M. Subrecipient Monitoring Sub-recipient monitoring is conducted through various monitoring activities such as reviewing reports submitted by the subrecipient, desk monitoring, phone calls, performing site visits to review financial and programmatic records and observe operations, arranging for agreed-upon procedures engagement for certain aspects of subrecipient activities, such as eligibility determinations, reviewing the subrecipient's single audit or programmatic audits results and evaluating audit finding and the subrecipient's corrective action plan.
+- Review the grantee's procedures for preparing Data Reports and evaluate for adequacy. - Test reports for completeness. - Trace data on reports and verify that they agree with supporting documentation. - Review adjustments made to General Ledger amounts in the reports affecting State and/or Federal programs and then evaluate for propriety.

+M. Subrecipient Monitoring

+Sub-recipient monitoring is conducted through various monitoring activities such as reviewing reports submitted by the subrecipient, desk monitoring, phone calls, performing site visits to review financial and programmatic records and observe operations, arranging for agreed-upon procedures engagement for certain aspects of subrecipient activities, such as eligibility determinations, reviewing the subrecipient's single audit or programmatic audits results and evaluating audit finding and the subrecipient's corrective action plan.
 This applies when awards are passed through to a subrecipient.

-N. Special Tests and Provision Not Applicable
+N. Special Tests and Provisions Not Applicable